Please don't say "Sorry for your loss"

 A complicated relationship with my dad has led to complicated grief.

-This is one in a series of very personal essays on what getting old is really like, from the blessings to the bullshit, from a 72-year-[b]old woman (me!).
+This is one in a series of very personal essays on what getting old is really like, from the blessings to the bullshit.
 If my writing resonates with you, I’d love to have you as a paid subscriber.
 Your support helps me continue the work of writing that matters, to me and to you.

 Last week, readers offered condolences on the news that my 93-year-old dad had died after a long decline.
 How odd, I thought: aren’t readers interested in my other big news1, that my podcast is ending after five years and (ta da) I’ve been writing on Substack for exactly one year?